oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 1. **Peer the connections**
    1. Select **rpc_to_syd**.
-   1. Open a new tab in your browser and access the OCI Console and change region to Sydney.
-Then, navigate to the DRG and the rpc_to_syd page.
-Copy the RPC's OCID (not the DRG), switch to the Admin tab and click on “Establish Connection”:
+   1. Open a new tab in your browser and access the *OCI Console*.
+   1. Change the region to *Sydney*.
+   1. Navigate to the DRG and then to **rpc_to_syd** page.
+   1. Copy the RPC's OCID (not the DRG), switch to the **Admin** tab, and then select **Establish Connection**:

       {% imgx aligncenter assets/2g_Oih2j9NBRy_cUoUW9Eg.png 619 216 "Establishing RPC" "Establishing RPC" %}

 1. **Establish connection**
     1. Once you've provided the *RPC ID* and the *region* as above, select **Establish Connection** to perform the peering.
-    1. Repeat the same procedure for the Tokyo and Mumbai regions until all the managed cluster regions are peered with the Admin region.
+    2. Repeat the same procedure for the Tokyo and Mumbai regions until all the managed cluster regions are peered with the Admin region.
 When the peering is performed and completed, you will see its status will change to “Pending” and eventually “Peered”:

        {% imgx aligncenter assets/DX7Nv3MRwczRYbmc5aXzlA.png 1200 405 "RPCs in Pending state" "RPCs in Pending state" %}